Thirteen Factories: Organization

 Under the Canton System, between 1757 and 1842, Western merchants in China were restricted to live and conduct their business only in the approved area of the port of Guangzhou and only through government-approved merchant houses.
 Their factories formed a tight-knit community, which the historian Jacques Downs called a "golden ghetto" because it was both isolated and lucrative.

-These hongs—first established by Puankhequa (潘啟官) and nine others in 1760—were granted a lucrative monopoly on foreign trade in exchange for various payments and obligations to the Qing state.
+These hongs—first established by Puankhequa (潘啟官) and nine others in 1760—were granted a lucrative monopoly on foreign trade in exchange for various payments and obligations to the local officials of the Qing state.
 The hongs were organised into a guild known as the cohong, which also oversaw the Thai and domestic trade in the South China Sea.
 The Hoppo was appointed by the emperor to oversee taxation and customs collection; he also oversaw disputes among the merchants, in an attempt to restrain the foreigners from contacting the imperial government in Beijing directly.